ramonmedeiros/key_value_store/README.md

 # Key-value store

-## How to run
+## Before run

 Expectations:

 1. Have golang installed
+2. Have makefile installed
-2. Have internet to download modules
+3. Have internet to download modules

+## How to run

 ```
 $ GIN_MODE=release go run cmd/main.go